Trading

 What is Activity Code 4721.73 and what does it allow me to trade?

 Activity Code 4721.73 covers the retail sale of salted, preserved fish and other seafood.
-A trading licence under this code authorises your business to buy, sell, import, export, and re-export products such as salted cod, dried anchovies, smoked salmon, preserved shellfish, fish in brine, and other processed seafood.
-It does not cover the manufacture or processing of these products, so if you intend to cure, smoke, or salt fish yourself, you would need a separate industrial or food processing licence.
+A trading license under this code authorises your business to buy, sell, import, export, and re-export products such as salted cod, dried anchovies, smoked salmon, preserved shellfish, fish in brine, and other processed seafood.
+It does not cover the manufacture or processing of these products, so if you intend to cure, smoke, or salt fish yourself, you would need a separate industrial or food processing license.